builify/tt-stylesheet/README.md

 [![Code Climate](https://codeclimate.com/github/Trip-Trax/TPStylesheet/badges/gpa.svg)](https://codeclimate.com/github/Trip-Trax/TPStylesheet)
 [![npm version](https://badge.fury.io/js/tpstylesheet.svg)](https://badge.fury.io/js/tpstylesheet)

+> Create dynamic stylesheets and add rules to them.
+You can also enable and disable the stylesheets.

 ## Installation
 Install with npm:

-    npm install tpstylesheet
+`npm install tpstylesheet`

-## What?
-An ES6 npm library to create dynamic stylesheets and manipulate them by adding rules to them with JavaScript.

-## Why?
-This library was created in response to lack of libraries out there on dynamic stylesheets.

 ## Usage
 Firstly, import the module and then create the instance of the module.